 The above expansion is a result of four sets of transformations.
 For example,

-and $d_R^{\dagger} (E,-p)$ are given by the hermitian conjugate of the above equation.
-Now $F^{(i)}_n$'s have disappeared from (\ref{ddphi}).
+and $d_R^{\dagger} (E,-p)$ is given by the hermitian conjugate of the above equation.
+Now $F^{(i)}_n$'s have disappeared in (\ref{ddphi}).
 The ambiguity of the solution which satisfies the matching condition coincides with the parameters of these transformations.
-New operators, $d_R$ and $d_L$, do not have the thermal averages like (\ref{VEV}) in the state $|\Psi_{TFD}\rangle_{\beta}$, unless\footnote{Even if eqs (\ref{FFcond}) are not satisfied, the mode expansion (\ref{ddphi}) defines a quantum scalar theory at finite temperature inside the horizon, because the scalar field (\ref{PhiII2}) is expressed in terms of $c_{L,R}$'s.}
+New operators, $d_R$ and $d_L$, however, do not have the thermal averages like (\ref{VEV}) in the state $|\Psi_{TFD}\rangle_{\beta}$, unless\footnote{Even if eqs (\ref{FFcond}) are not satisfied, the mode expansion (\ref{ddphi}) defines a quantum scalar theory at finite temperature inside the horizon, because the scalar field (\ref{PhiII2}) is expressed in terms of $c_{L,R}$'s.}

 With the choice (\ref{pps1})-(\ref{pps4}) a propagator for two points in regions I and II, respectively, are given by